0xvashishth/0xvashishth/README.md

 - 🎓 Pre Final Year student at DDIT, Nadiad
 - 👩‍💻 Backend Developer at Simulas
+- ☀️ Technical Lead at Google Developer Student Clibs, DDU
-- 👩‍💻 Ex.
+- ☀️ Ex.
 Full Stack Web Developer at Acowale
-- ☀️ Project Admin at GirlScript Summer Of Code
 - ☀️ Ex.
+Project Admin at GirlScript Summer Of Code
+- ☀️ Ex.
+Mentor at GirlScript Winter Of Contributing
+- ☀️ Ex.
 Replit Rep
-- ☀️ Technical Lead at Google Developer Student Clibs, DDU
 - 🥇 Won more than 3 Hackathons
 - 🛠  Proficient with APIs, Nodejs, Web Development and .NET Desktop Development
 - 🌱 Currently learning more about Machine Learning and Blockchain